 For the meters assembly,

-1. The fabric is different. |
+For the seats, 1.
+The fabric is different.

 The City has been the top seller for Honda Malaysia and with this MMC, Honda Malaysia continues to put their faith in it.
 The pre-MMC has been selling steadily at over 1,500 units a month, even during the dark months after the Japan tsunami and the Thailand floods.
 In fact, Honda Malaysia proudly announced that they had a backlog of 3,000 orders and just delivered all of them shortly before the MMC event.
 With this MMC, Honda Malaysia announced a new target of 2,000 units per month for sales of the Honda City and is confident of meeting the target.
 Honda Malaysia is confident the changes introduced in this MMC will continue to keep the Honda City at the top of its class.